kstastny/workshop-rabbitmq-messaging/presentation/slides/index.md

 TODO prepare templates
  - DB has to be setup
- - TODO setup template solution, including serializer, DTOs, DB access - CSharp
+ - TODO setup template solution, including serializer, DTOs, DB access - CSharp - exercise1 - just gutted final solution
  - TODO setup template solution, including serializer, DTOs, DB access - FSharp
- - point of the exercise is to connect ot Rabbit and send a message to specified exchange when new ORC FIGHTER is trained.
+ - point of the exercise is to connect ot Rabbit and send a message to specified exchange when new ORC WARRIOR is born.
 Including the "sender" header
         proof: listener in presenters computer

 ***